wbendinelli/SnapScrub/README.md

 ---

 ## 📊 Results

-Final selected images are stored in the `results/` folder.
+Final selected images are stored in the `results/` folder, organized by framework and model.

 ---